trans-travel/trans-travel/us/md.md

  * Trans medical care is legal for adults and children.
  * Maryland has a sanctuary law for people obtaining transition-related medical care.
- * A pending bill would [further protect trans care medical records](https://mgaleg.maryland.gov/mgawebsite/Legislation/Details/hb1085?ys=2025RS) if signed by the Governor (updated Apr.
-4, 2025).
+ * HB1085 [further protects trans care medical records](https://mgaleg.maryland.gov/mgawebsite/Legislation/Details/hb1085?ys=2025RS)
+   (updated May 26, 2025).
  * Maryland will not extradite people for violating another state's laws against medical transition.
  * A [federal executive